 - Pack important documents in a waterproof container Be sure to pack any wills, birth or death certificates, insurance policies, contracts, deeds, passports, social security cards and medical records.

-- Bring cash and travelers checks
+- Be sure to bring cash and travelers checks.

-Luckily, most of this checklist can be gathered and safely stored now.
 Click here for more information from the National Hurricane Center.